 With the economy moving (or not moving) as it is now, many people are looking for a new career, or to expand their skills in a similar field.
-Becoming an Insurance Claims Adjuster could be your step to new and more income.
+We will show you how to become an Insurance Adjuster which could be your step to new and more income.

 As you check it out, questions come to mind, like “What type of training do I need?
 What type of licensing do I need?
 Where will I find a job?”